Alexander Young (VC)

 Alexander Young, VC (27 January 1873 – 19 October 1916) was an Irish-born South African soldier and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 A native of Oranmore, County Galway, Young joined the Queen's Bays on 22 May 1890 at Renmore.
-He served for a time in India, and became a riding instructor.
-He first saw active service in the Mahdist War, Second Boer War, and First World War.
+He served for a time in India, becoming a riding instructor.
+He took part in the reconquest of Sudan, and afterwards went to South Africa, joining the Cape Police as an instructor, with the rank of regimental sergeant major, serving in the Second Boer War.

 VC details

 Young was 28 years old and a sergeant-major in the Cape Police, South African Forces during the Second Boer War when the following deed took place for which he was awarded the VC.

+Later service

+Continuing with the Cape Police, from 1904 Young served on the border with German South West Africa during the Herero Wars, and in 1906 helped suppress the Bambatha Rebellion in Natal.